Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition

 Therefore, using the smoothness of both $f$ and $r$, we deduce that

 which diverges to $+\infty$ as $x\to 0$, since $(0,0)\in\Z$ and therefore $s>1$.
 Moreover, let us remark that the singularity is polynomial of order $-2$.
-We are left to take care of the density of the measure $\m$: by a direct computation and using \eqref{eq:smooth_density}, one can check that
+We are left to take care of the first term in \eqref{eq:log_derivative}: by a direct computation and using \eqref{eq:smooth_density}, one can check that

 where $|\cdot|_e$ denotes the Euclidean norm of $\R^2$.
 Since the singularity in \eqref{eq:log_der_densitym} is polynomial of order $1$, it is negligible compared to the one in \eqref{eq:log_der_matrix}, and we conclude that: